mrzachnugent/react-native-reusables/README.md

    <br>
    _Quick start for your own components_

-2. Unstyled Native-Focused A11y Components (react-native-primitives)
+2. Unstyled Native-Focused A11y Components (rn-primitives)
    <br>
    _Style agnostic accessible like [radix-ui/primitives](https://github.com/radix-ui/primitives) for ios and android components_

-3. Look into options to seamlessly combine web primitives from external library and react-native-primitives.
+3. Look into options to seamlessly combine web primitives from external library and rn-primitives.

 #### Accordion